holochain/holochain-rust/doc/holochain_101/src/new_project.md

 This has created a new folder in which you have the beginnings of a Holochain app.

 TODO: document clarified folder structure here and use to illustrate an overview of app development

+clarification of how to add a holochain back end to an existing project